 Martha Faust is the Executive Director of Minnesota Brownfields and has been with the organization since 2008.
 She directs the organization’s overall strategy, programming, partnership initiatives as well as providing support to the Board of Directors, Advisory and other committees.
 Recent work includes publication of a report quantifying the economic, environmental, and social benefits of brownfield cleanup and reuse.
 Martha previously worked as a Planner for the City of St. Paul Department of Planning & Economic Development, where she developed a comprehensive plan for the Mississippi River corridor, several neighborhood plans, and the City’s first digital zoning map.
 Martha holds a Master’s degree in Urban and Regional Planning from the University of Minnesota’s Humphrey School of Public Affairs, and a BA in Economics and French from the University of St. Thomas.
 In her free time she enjoys kayaking on Burntside Lake in Ely, reading, and traveling around the U.S. and beyond.
 Martha can be reached at (651) 307-4371 or via email.

-Hava Blair is the Program Coordinator of Minnesota Brownfields.
+Hava Blair is the Program Coordinator for Minnesota Brownfields.
 Before joining Minnesota Brownfields, Hava operated a certified organic vegetable farm in Custer, WI.
 She also served as a Program Manager at Riverview Gardens, a unique urban farm and job-training program developed on the site of a former golf course in Appleton, WI.
 She earned her BA in Geology from Lawrence University, where she performed research and analysis to support a study of soil lead contamination in urban residential areas.
 Hava can be reached at (612) 513-4301 or via email.